 Elívere – On-Site Energy Supply

-Small, modular, decentralized, grid-connected on-site energy systems let end-users control costs, operational risk, and carbon emissions.
-On-site energy supplies include common distributed energy generation solutions such as solar photovoltaics (PVs), combined heat and power, diesel and natural gas generators, microturbines, and fuel cells.
+Small, modular, and decentralized energy systems let end-users control costs, operational risk, and carbon emissions.
+To offer on-site energy supply, startups advance solar photovoltaics (PVs), combined heat and power, diesel and natural gas generators, microturbines, and fuel cells.
 Such a supply ensures facilities reliably meet their generation requirements and achieve energy independence.

 The Spanish startup Elívere builds renewable energy systems for end-users to generate and use on their own.
 The platform monitors production and consumption in real-time and stores the surplus in case solar production is not enough to meet the needs.
 The startup offers different energy systems for large installations such as industrial buildings, agricultural and livestock farms, commercial buildings, or public spaces.